KYC & AML Policy

 Risk-Based Approach & EDD

 We score risk across customer, geography, product, delivery channel, and behavior.
-EDD applies to: PEPs, high-risk jurisdictions/sectors, unusual velocity/structuring.
-EDD measures may include senior-management approval, stricter SoF/SoW, lower limits, or refusal/exit.
+Transaction monitoring: address/IP for < €1,000; enhanced monitoring for ≥ €1,000.
+Risk levels: Low (CDD) and High (EDD).
+EDD triggers: (i) single transaction ≥ €50,000; (ii) cumulative funding ≥ €50,000 in any rolling 12 months; or earlier for PEPs, high-risk jurisdictions/sectors, sanctions hits, adverse media, complex ownership/SoW, unusual velocity/structuring, or other legal requirements.
+EDD measures may include SoW verification, enhanced documentation, senior-management approval, lower limits, or refusal/exit.
 Customers engaged in Prohibited Activities (Section 11) are not eligible for onboarding or continued servicing.
+Suspicious activity: investigate internally and, where required, file reports to the competent FIU/law-enforcement.

 Acceptable Documents (Annex)